-- Purchase ponchos BEFORE entering the park.
 Ponchos sold at Disney gift shops are upwards of $9 a piece!
 Pick up a few for less than $1 at Wal-mart or the Dollar Tree and save yourself some money.
 Here’s a pack of 8 for pretty cheap on Amazon.
-We love using ponchos as a cover for our stroller too.
+We love using ponchos as a cover for our stroller too in a pinch.
 They keep baby nice and dry but can be thrown away at the end of the day.
 If you anticipate rain on your trip (especially during the Summer season) and have a stroller, invest in a durable plastic cover.
 This one was less than $20 and has been a lifesaver!
 Nothing is worse than a soaked stroller.
 Since most stroller parking is outside and uncovered, and strollers aren’t allowed in a lot of areas, this is a worthwhile investment.

 Although it doesn’t appear this way from the outside, many Disney gift shops are actually connected to form one LONG store with multiple entrances.
 Spend a few minutes perusing merchandise, or at the very least, use this as a dry walkway.
 Disney offers lots of shopping so use the heaviest rainfall as an opportunity to grab your souvenirs.

 One of the easiest ways to ruin a day at Disney is by wearing uncomfortable shoes.
 This is especially the case when it’s raining.
 Speaking from experience, wet soggy tennis shoes are the worst to walk around in.
-If the forecast calls for rain, make sure to wear comfortable sandals or pack a pair of extra shoes/socks to change later in the day.
+If the forecast calls for rain, make sure to wear comfortable sandals.
+Alternatively, pack a pair of extra shoes/socks to change later in the day.

 Don’t worry, a little rain won’t ruin your Disney trip, as long as you’re prepared for it.
 Using the tips above will ensure a magical day despite a little ‘liquid pixie dust’.
 As a bonus, note some of the benefits of a rainy Disney day below: